A new vision for community mental health services

 The next phase in 2024/25 is to move closer towards fully achieving the NHS Long-Term Plan vision, by bringing together the new and traditional core community mental health teams into “One Team”, and aligning the One Team with newly forming Place-based integrated neighbourhood teams that are bringing health, care, voluntary sector and local authority colleagues together serve the needs of the local population better.

-The benefits for patients
+The benefits for people who use our services

 The benefits are: